My Life of Transitions

 Today I am a Registered Therapeutic Counsellor (RTC #2370) and member of the Association of Cooperative Counselling Therapists of Canada (ACCT) with a diploma in Transpersonal Counselling Psychology.
 I graduated from Clearmind International Institute´s experiential, cutting-edge, counsellor training program.
 I have assisted a variety of workshops, including an international leadership workshop.
 And I co-facilitated a support group leading people through transitions.

-When I witness therapeutic processes with women who finally make sense of how they have been getting in their own way and how they come to understand how to get out of their own way – it is miraculous!
+When I witness therapeutic processes with women and men who finally make sense of how they have been getting in their own way and how they come to understand how to get out of their own way – it’s miraculous!
 The smallest “a-ha” moments can create the biggest and most impactful changes.
-This is my draw to working with women.
-I love helping anybody through change.
-I’m particularly drawn to working with women, supporting them in experiencing joy and freedom in their life.
+This is my draw to counselling.

 I feel blessed to be in a profession where I can share my life transition experiences and benefit others.
 I support, listen, and assist in a non-judgmental, confidential, trusting and loving atmosphere.
 My life isn’t perfect now, but it does mean that I engage differently with transitions, which impacts everything around me, making a difference in every aspect of my life.
 Things don’t get better miraculously, but what makes a difference is my ability to deal with transitions now.
 And, my invitation is about allowing me to share that gift with you.